Skip to main content

 This means that Conveyor is unable to use Docker, which can be caused by:

 • Docker is not installed on your local machine.
-Take a look here for more details on how to install docker on your operating system.
+Take a look at the details on how to install Docker for your operating system.

-• The docker daemon is not running.
+• The Docker daemon is not running.
 Verify whether you can run docker pull ubuntu.
-If this does not work either, start the docker daemon.
+If this does not work either, please start the Docker daemon.

 Command or entrypoint error detected